Bride's Act of Generosity Turns Cancelled Wedding into Heartwarming Celebration for Special Needs Community

 "I am fortunate enough to have known the family of the bride for close to 40 years.
 I’m not surprised that this bride chose to donate her venue deposit to Parents Helping Parents.
 The bride's family and thousands of other families have literally been saved by the extensive services that Parents Helping Parents offers,” said Cindy Chavez, Board of Supervisors at County of Santa Clara.

-"We can't thank the bride, her family, and Wedgewood Weddings enough for making this uplifting event happen," expressed Maria Daane, Executive Director of Parents Helping Parents.
-"It was incredibly moving to see such care taken to brighten the day for these remarkable attendees."
+"It was a really happy and beautiful evening for all the families that came to the party," expressed Maria Daane, Executive Director of Parents Helping Parents.

-The Parents Helping Parents foundation provides support and resources for families.
+Parents Helping Parents serves families raising children with disabilities.
 The bride, who wants to keep the focus on Parents Helping Parents and was happy to remain anonymous, has a sister with special needs.
 When her wedding was abruptly canceled, she aimed to give back to a community that held significant meaning for her family.

 "I wanted to give back to this community that means so much to my family," she said.
 "Seeing the joy this event brought them turned a devastating situation into something beautiful."